PhenoAI/mbzuai-hackathon-2023/nbs/challenges.md

 ## 2. Creative Challenge
 This challenge is an open challenge to find the best application of deep phenotype longitudinal cohorts to promote healthy aging.
 The output of this challenge is a presentation of a proof-of-concept of such an application using the available data at hand.

 User the following template for your presentation: [Presentation template slides](https://docs.google.com/presentation/d/1MXjvLig6ZIgN-6RLjk2FamO4y-XHLNRH/edit?usp=share_link&ouid=117022341077434935776&rtpof=true&sd=true)

+The presentation should take 6-8 minutes.
+And another 2 minutes will be given at the end for any questions.

 The presentation should briefly cover:
 1. Scientific or clinical background and rationale for the application.